vis4good/vis4good.github.io/index.md

 Authors also have the option to submit a *2-page abstract for a poster* to be presented at the workshop.
 Poster abstracts follow the same format as paper submissions and will not be archived.
 The deadline for poster submissions is *September 7*.

-Paper and poster submissions will be made via [PCS](https://new.precisionconference.com/submissions) and single-blind reviewed by the program committee.
+Paper and poster submissions will be made via [PCS](https://new.precisionconference.com/submissions) and single-blind reviewed by the program committee.-->

 ### Important Dates